hhussein24/sql_retail_sales_analysis_and_cleaning/README.md

 GROUP BY category;
 ```

-4. **Write a SQL query to calculate the average age of customers who made purchases in the 'Beauty' category.**:
+4. **Write a SQL query to calculate the average age of customers who purchased in the 'Beauty' category.**:
 ```sql
 SELECT
     ROUND(AVG(age), 2) AS avg_age